-Mr. Arnold was born and raised in Charlotte, where he graduated from Providence Senior High School.
+Mr. Arnold was raised in Charlotte, where he graduated from Providence Senior High School.
 He attended Belmont Abbey College, where he graduated cum laude, before attending law school at the University of North Carolina at Chapel Hill on a full academic scholarship.

 A certified Family-Law Specialist, Mr. Arnold is admitted to practice in all state and administrative courts in North Carolina, before the United States District Court for the Western District of North Carolina, and before the Fourth Circuit Court of Appeals in Richmond, Virginia.